Getting Started

 queryLanguage: Cypher

-The count(m) aggregation groups messages by their Message text and counts how many times each message has been sent.
+In the query section, the RETURN clause includes the count(m) aggregation, which groups messages by their Message text and counts how many times each message has been sent.
 As messages are inserted or deleted, Drasi automatically recalculates the affected counts.

 curl -X POST http://localhost:8080/api/v1/queries \